waboyd/HugeIntegers/README.md

 ## Binary File Operations

 The value of an UnsignedHugeInt can be written to a binary file using the method `write_to_binary_file(std::string file_path)`.
 The use of a binary file is more efficient than a text file for both performance and required disk space.
 The drawback is that the binary file can only be read by the same library that created the file, in the same environment.
 The argument should be the path of the file to be written, including the name of the file.
-The write_to_binary_file method can only be used to create a new binary file; an exception is thrown if the file already exists.
+The write_to_binary_file() method can only be used to create a new binary file; an exception is thrown if the file already exists before the method is called.

 The method `read_from_binary_file(std::string file_path)` reads the value of an UnsignedHugeInt that was previously written to a file by the write_to_binary_file() method.
 The argument should be the path of the file to be read, including the name of the file.
 The portability of the binary files across different computers is not guaranteed.